Unlock your screenplay’s full potential.

 Paul Davidson

-Producer, 27th Hour Productions
+Producer, 27th Hour

 Black and white portrait of a smiling Paul Davidson in a V-neck shirt